ahmedaliashraf/Imgur_Downloader/README.md

 certain that something like this already exists that achieves similar results in this manner or completely differently.

 Hope this can be as useful to you as it is to me.
-No executable yet, so some assembly required (basically run with a python IDE with the used libraries installed).
+Just run the ImgurDownloader.bat file and provide album's ID to command prompt.
+Make sure python and necessary libraries are installed properly.